Hussein Farrah Aidid: Somali National Alliance (SNA)

 When he turned 30 years old, Farrah was selected by the Habar Gidir clan as successor to his father and returned to Somalia.
 In the second half of the 1990s, different faction leaders vied for the Presidency, with none receiving international recognition.
-General Mohamed Farrah Aidid claimed to be President from June 15, 1995 to his death on August 1, 1996.
+General Mohamed Farrah Aidid claimed to be President from June 15, 1995, to his death on August 1, 1996.
 Following this Hussein was sworn in as "interim President", and became leader of the Somali National Alliance (SNA), the same alliance his father led against the US forces.
 Farrah was seen by the West as a chance of improvement for the relationships between them and Somalia.

 On September 1, 1996, Aidid met with UN representatives for the first time, to deal with issues left over as legacies of his father's administration.
 Issues addressed at the meeting which needed to be resolved before the return of UN workers and the resumption of UN assistance.

 On December 17, 1996, rival warlord Ali Mahdi Mohamed attacked his headquarters, leaving 135 dead after five days of fighting in Mogadishu.

 On December 22, 1997, he relinquished the disputed title of President by signing the Cairo Declaration, in Cairo, Egypt following a peace process between the Salbalar administration and the Soodare Group.

 On March 30, 1998, Ali Mahdi Mohamed and Hussein Aidid signed a peace treaty in which they agreed to share power over Mogadishu, ending seven years of fighting following the ousting of Siad Barre.

 On February 23, 1999, militiamen loyal to Aidid murdered 60 civilians in Baidoa and Daynunay.

-Somali Reconciliation and Restoration Council (SRRC)
+Somalia Reconciliation and Restoration Council (SRRC)

 Hussein Aidid refused to recognize the newly forming Djibouti-backed Mogadishu-based Transitional Federal Government (TFG), accusing it of "harboring militant Islamist sympathizers."
-Instead he formed the rival Somali Reconciliation and Restoration Council (SRRC) in early 2001.
+Instead he formed the rival Somalia Reconciliation and Restoration Council (SRRC) in early 2001.
+During the early 2000's, Villa Somalia was under the control of Aidids SRRC and his militia used the Villa as a base to attack the TNG and forces loyal to it.

 At some time during late 2001, he advised US President George W. Bush that a money transfer and telecommunications company, Al Barakaat, "had ties to terrorists and that there were terrorists in Somalia sympathetic to Osama bin Laden."
 He also "warned that militant Islamist Pakistani proselytizers were active in Mogadishu and other Somali cities and that they have strong links to Al-Itihaad al-Islamiya."
+In July 2003, at the Somali National Reconciliation Conference, the SRRC and TNG leadership reached key compromises: "The TNG accepted the number of parliamentarians proposed by the SRRC while the latter approved the inclusion of politicians as requested by the TNG."